chaitanyantr/Manipulator_project_RBE/README.md

 # Project-2

+> please use catkin_scara.zip package to build on your PC.
+> catkin_make

 > Followed the gazebo tutorials
 > added motor plugins for 3 joints in scara.xacro
 > added gazebo pluggins in launch file and added joint3